italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

      - **Supported by**
    * - **authority_hints**
      - Array if URLs.
-It contains a list of URLs of the superior Entities, such as TA or SA, that CAN issue an ES related to this subject.
+It contains a list of URLs of the superior Entities, such as TA or SA, that MAY issue an ES related to this subject.
      - |spid-icon| |cieid-icon|
    * - **trust_marks**
      - A JSON Array containing the Trust Marks.
 See the Section :ref:`Trust Mark <Trust_Mark>`.